How to Fill a Shape with an Image or Photo in Amadine

 Creation of a texture may require a specifically designed image that can be tiled seamlessly.
 The photos can look not as good as you wish with the Tile, please, pay attention to it, when using this setting.

 How to Fill a Shape Using a Clipping Mask

 The more complicated images, like collages or overlapping elements of the photographs and pictures may better fill the shape if they are clipped.
+Moreover, one can draw directly on a photo in the Amadine app.
 Please note that the Clipping Mask can only be used to fill vector shapes.
 The main information on Clipping Mask origin and fields of use can be found in the dedicated article.
 Here we will only look at our main task—filling a shape with an image with the help of a clipping mask.

 We can use Clipping Mask to hide parts of the objects, which should not be seen from under our shape.
 The Clipping Mask is shown as a command in the menu bar.

 To apply a clipping mask to a shape:

 - Create a vector object that will be used as a clipping mask.
 Only the shape of its path matters.

 - Place the clipping path over the collage/photos/images you want to mask (add those elements as was described higher in the article).
 Select both the mask and the elements.

 - Choose the Modify > Make Clipping Mask command from the main menu.

 The result is a ClipGroup object that includes both the clipping path and masked elements.
 Only a vector object can be used as a clipping path.
 If you try to create a clipping mask out of a raster image, the rectangular boundary of this image will be used to create a clipping path.
 To prevent this from happening, you can turn your raster image into a vector one.
 You can mask any artwork—a collage, several pictures, illustrations etc.